IBM/cics-bundle-gradle/README.md

  1. Define a `cicsBundle` configuration in your build.gradle
  2. Add local and remote dependencies to your cicsBundle configuration
  3. Add the cics-bundle-gradle plugin to your build
+ 4. Add the deployCICSBundleDetails block for the deploy destination
- 4. Use the `buildCICSBundle` task in your build to create the bundle
+ 5. Use the `buildCICSBundle` task in your build to create the bundle
+ 6. Use the `deployCICSBundle` task in your build to deploy the bundle to the target cicsplex and region

  ```
  plugins {